mikediessner/benchfuncs/README.md

 # benchfuncs

-benchfuncs offers a selection of benchmark functions that can be used to test optimisation algorithms.
-It is implemented in numpy but a torch wrapper allows the use with torch optimisers as well.
+The `benchfuncs` package offers a selection of benchmark functions that can be used to test optimisation algorithms.
+It is implemented in numpy but a torch wrapper allows convenient use with torch optimisers as well.

 ```python
 from benchfuncs import Sphere